 Our Everest high pass trek or Everest high passes trek has a short, 16-day itinerary compared to most walks in this region leading up to the base camp.
-This particular route is designed for globe trotters who wish to hike to the high passes mountain but are restricted time-wise.
-For travelers who wish to reach the Everest high pass trek in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us inquiry for tailor made itinerary.Day 01: Arrived at Kathmandu valley
+This particular route is designed for world Experoers who wish to hike to the high passes mountain but are restricted time-wise.
+For travelers who wish to reach the Everest high pass trek in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us an inquiry for a tailor-made itinerary.Day 01: Arrived at Kathmandu valley

 After breakfast the day will start to our guided trip to cultural world heritage sites in Kathmandu valley; including visits to the pilgrimage sites of Hindus Pashupatinath temple, the world biggest Bouddhanath Stupa, visit Swoyambhunath Stupa also known as monkey temple and historical Kathmandu Durbar Square with temple, unique architectures and Kumari (living goddess) in central Kathmandu .
 Evening pre-trip discussion and introduce with our fellow trekking staff for your adventure trip.Day 03: Fly to Lukla.
 Trek to Bengkar (2698m /8,822 ft.), 5 hours

-We take early flight from Kathmandu to Lukla (2886m/9,437 ft), upon arrival at Lukla, we would be refreshed in one of the hotels and then start our trek to Phakding (2640 m).
+We take the early flight from Kathmandu to Lukla (2886m/9,437 ft), upon arrival at Lukla, we would be refreshed in one of the hotels and then start our trek to Phakding (2640 m).
 We trek following a gentle climb up the mountainside on the left bank of the Dudh Koshi.
-Nupla (5885m) can be seen in a stone throwing distance on the opposite bank.
-During the journey, we pass several Sherpa villages such as Ghat, Phakding, Tok Tok and finally we reach at Bengkar village.Day 04: Trek to Namche Bazzar (3440m/11,249 ft.), 6 hours
+Nupla peak (5885m) is standing next to you on the opposite bank.
+Furthermore, we pass several Sherpa villages such as Ghat, Phakding, Tok Tok and finally we reach at Bengkar village.Day 04: Trek to Namche Bazaar (3440m/11,249 ft.), 6 hours

 Today, we trek easy hiking to get Thame village.
 Thame is the end valley of Khumbu Valley and iconic value of Thame is its terrain the people which are untouched by the effects of modern civilization.
-During the hiking we will past a large a large array of prayer flags, Chorten and the carved mani stones.Day 06: Trek from Thame to Lungdeng (4500m/14,715 ft), 5 hours
+During the hiking, we will pass a large a large array of prayer flags, Chorten and the carved mani stones.Day 06: Trek from Thame to Lungdeng (4500m/14,715 ft), 5 hours

-Today, we will walk about 5:30 hrs to Lungden, mostly up hill, the trails pass by many old, walled Sherpa villages.
-During the walking you can observe varieties of plants and animals with unique Sherpa culture.
-We can probable also share the trail with Tibetan Yak Canavans, trading route to and from Namche to Tibet with the villagers.
-We will stay in available guesthouse at Lungden.Day 07: Cross over Renjola Pass (5415m/17,707 ft).
+Today, we will walk about 5:30 hrs to Lungden, mostly uphill, the trails pass by many old, walled Sherpa villages.
+During the walking, you can observe varieties of plants and animals with unique Sherpa culture.
+We can probably also share the trail with Tibetan Yak Canavans, a trading route to and from Namche to Tibet with the villagers.
+We will stay in an available guesthouse at Lungden.Day 07: Crossover Renjola Pass (5415m/17,707 ft).
 Descend to Gokyo Lake (4790m/15,663 ft), 6 hrs

 Trek to Renjola pass often follow steeply ups and down with sandy ridge.
-We cross the frozen stream, and walking through dramatic rock, we will past several yak kharkas and twin Renjo Lakes, the view from the top is incredible, you can have studding view of 7000 to 8000 meters peaks all around including Kalapathar, Tengboche Monastery, chola glaciers and many more.
-Overnight stay at Gokyo.Day 08: Discover gokyo valley including glacial lakes !
+We cross the frozen stream and walking through dramatic rock, we will pass several yak kharkas and twin Renjo Lakes, the view from the top is incredible, you can have to study view of 7000 to 8000 meters peaks all around including Kalapathar, Tengboche Monastery, Chola glaciers and many more.
+Overnight stay at Gokyo.Day 08: Discover Gokyo valley including glacial lakes !

 The excursion to the Gokyo peak usually starts early in the morning.
 The climb is quite steep first 30 minutes, it takes an hour to reach the top with its traditional prayer flags.
 From where you will have a magnificent view of highest peaks, from the west to east are Cho you (8,153m), Gyachung Kang (7,922m), Everest ( 8848m), Lhotse (8,501m) and further way Makalu, On the way to descent you can enjoy, superb view of Gokyo Lake.Day 09: Trek from Gokyo to Thagnak (4700m/15,369 ft), 4 hours

 The trek through Cho La Pass (5,330m) is a rather difficult route, requires some mountaineering experience and well equipped.
-We suggest bringing warm clothing and some extra food during the off season trekking.
-However, in the main season there are some guesthouses on the way.
+We suggest bringing warm clothing and some extra food during the offseason trekking.
+However, in the main season, there are some guesthouses on the way.
 Actually, the pass is not difficult but it is steep and involves a glacier crossing.
-There are no technical problems and there is a trail in the rocks besides the ice fall.Day 11: Trek from Dzongla to Lobuche (4930m /16,121 ft), 4:30 hrs
+There are no technical problems and there is a trail in the rocks beside the icefall.Day 11: Trek from Dzongla to Lobuche (4930m /16,121 ft), 4:30 hrs

 About four and half hour slowly working to Lobuche on the way you can see Dughla Lake.Day 12: Trek to Gorakshep (5,180m/16,938 ft) and hike to Kalapatthar / EBC, 7 hours

 The trek descend follows the grassy ablation valley with great views of Pumori then crosses tributary glaciers to reach the dry lake bed of Gorakshep.
-After having a lunch, we then climb the 5545m Kala Patthar for incredible view of Khumbu ice fall and the great himalayan panorama in one range within 360 deg angle.
-You can also visit Everest base camp in an option.
-Return to Gorak shep for stay overnight at guest house.Day 13: Cross over Khongma La(5535m/17,445 ft).
+After having a lunch, we then climb the 5545m Kala Patthar for an incredible view of Khumbu ice fall and the great Himalayan panorama in one range within 360 deg angle.
+You can also visit the Everest base camp as an option.
+Return to Gorak Shep for stay overnight at guest house.Day 13: Cross over Khongma La(5535m/17,445 ft).
 Descend to Chhukung (4700m), 9 hours

 Today we trek along the Khumbu glacier and cross it, it is longest day to arrive in destination after crossing the Khongmala Pass and arrive in Chhukung village.Day 14: Trek from Chhukung to Tengboche Monetary, 7 hours

-From Chhukung we descend the valley of the Imja Khola, trek through the village of Dingboche with its stone walled potatoe fields, down alpine pastures through the kharkas of Tsura, Orsho and Shomare to the village of Pangboche, the highest year round settlement in the valley.
-The Pangboche Gompa (monastery) is the oldest in the Khumbu and once used to boast the skull and hand of a Yeti.Day 15: Trek from Tengboche to Namche Bazaar (3440 m/12,249 ft), 6 hours
+From Chhukung we descend the valley of the Imja Khola, trek through the village of Dingboche with its stone-walled potatoes fields, down alpine pastures through the kharkas of Tsura, Orsho, and Shomare to the village of Pangboche, the highest settlement in the valley.
+The Pangboche Gompa (monastery) is an oldest in the Khumbu and once used to boast the skull and hand of a Yeti.Day 15: Trek from Tengboche to Namche Bazaar (3440 m/12,249 ft), 6 hours

 Finally, trek descends from Tyangboche to Namche Bazaar (3440 m ) passing several villages.
 Sanasa and Lagusasa are the most famous one.
 You will catch the way descends from Gokyo valley.
-We trek further more twenty minutes to find lodge for lunch and a short pause.
+We trek furthermore twenty minutes to find a lodge for lunch and a short pause.
 After Lunch at Sanasa, we hike up to Khumjung village where one can visit traditional villages landscapes.
 You might also visit Hillary Hospital located in Khunde.
-And in the mean time, we follow the trail to Monastery which offers Yeti Scalp.
+And in the meantime, we follow the trail to Monastery which offers Yeti Scalp.
 Finally, we come to Namche Bazaar in the late afternoon.Day 16: Trek from Namche Bazaar to Lukla (2886 m/9,337 ft.), 8 hours

 We trek to Lukla with the same trail like we use on ascend.
 It is the last day of our trekking.
 Upon arrival at Lukla, we would get refreshed and take rest.Day 17: Scenic mountain flight from Lukla to Kathmandu.

 We board our early flight from Lukla to Kathmandu.
-Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to hotel.
-In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip on additional cost.Day 18: Final departure day
+Upon arrival at Tribhuwan International Airport, we would be received by our representatives and transfer to the hotel.
+In the afternoon, go for shopping or request us to discover Kathmandu as a guided trip at an additional cost.Day 18: Final departure day

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Everest high pass trek or high pass of Everest Trek cost here we offer you Tourist Standard accommodation at our home stay located near by Thamel and of course the trip price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with attached bathroom while on trekking on possible places, so let us know.
+Everest high pass trek price will vary according to group size.
+For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.